Will you get in? 2024 BC Chances Calculator | CampusReel

 (You can calculate your high school a GPA here.)

-This is a very competitive GPA, and BC is clearly accepting students at the top of their high school class.
+This is a solid GPA, and BC is competing for quality students who have done well in high school.

 Common SAT Questions and Comparisons